johnsonandjohnson/Bodiless-JS/packages/bodiless-core/README.md

 > callback even if the menu options it returns change.

 It is actually unusual to invoke the provider directly in this manner.
-Instead, use the `withMenuOptions` hoc to attach options to your component.
+Instead, use the `withMenuOptions` HOC to attach options to your component.
 First you define a custom hook which will create your `getMenuOptions()` callback.
 This hook will be invoked when the component is rendered, and will receive its props as an argument: